List of Tunisia national football team managers

+In 2024, a coaching dispute occurred in the team, as three coaches took turns in charge of the team after the dismissal of Jalel Kadri on 24 January.
+Montasser Louhichi was appointed temporarily on 26 January for two friendly matches in June and the third and fourth matchdays of the 2026 FIFA World Cup qualification, and then Faouzi Benzarti was appointed on 1 July, the fourth time he had taken over the task in his career, leading the team in four matches of the 2025 Africa Cup of Nations qualification after two wins, a draw and a defeat, he resigned from his position and was replaced by his assistant Kais Yaâkoubi temporarily on 5 November, leading the team during the fifth and sixth days of the Afcon qualifiers, where he led the team to qualify after a win and a defeat.

 The Tunisia manager's role means he has sole responsibility for all on-the-field elements of the Tunisian team.
 Among other activities, this includes selecting the national team squad, the starting team, captain, tactics, substitutes and penalty-takers.
 The coach has a relative freedom to choose his staff as some of coaches refused to coach the Tunisian national team due to the Tunisian Football Federation’s refusal to appoint foreign assistant coaches.
 This was the case with Jacques Santini in 2008 and Raymond Domenech.
 However, the Tunisian Football Federation agreed to Henryk Kasperczak's proposal in 2015 to appoint Frenchman Patrick Hesse to the team.

-Appointment

-The process of appointing a new Tunisia manager is undertaken by a FTF committee, which is composed of board members and other high-ranking FTF officials.

-Every time this process is subject to controversy because the committee includes former coaches who did not succeed with the national team, such as Youssef Zouaoui and Mokhtar Tlili.